pabroux/stargazer/README.md

 ```

 > [!NOTE]
-> This will create a database at `database/utils.db` with three fake users: `jd`, `sileht` and `aurele`.
-> `aurele` is the only disabled user (i.e. he can't retrieve ressources even if he is authenticated).
-> You will be prompted to set passwords for each user.
+> This will create a database at `database/utils.db` with three fake users with the following usernames: `jd`, `sileht` and `aurele`. `aurele` is the only disabled user (i.e. he can't retrieve ressources even if he is authenticated).
+You will be prompted to set passwords for each user.

 Run the app with Docker Compose: